surfalytics/data-projects/dataops-projects/01_git_and_ci_cd/readme.md

             fi
 ```

 > Note: For example, my local hardware is ARM and GitHub runner is AMD.
-We should adjust the docker to run on both use cases bu updating single command inside `Docker` file:
+We should adjust the docker to run on both use cases by updating single command inside `Docker` file:

 ```bash
 # Download and install DuckDB CLI dynamically based on system architecture